Xyfir/Documentation/xyfir-annotations/help.md

 Searches contain the following values:

-- **Main Search**
+- **Main Subsearch**
   - This is the actual search query that will be searched for and highlighted within the book's content.
 This is either a normal string of characters or a regular expression if the search is marked as a regular expression.
 - **Searches are Regular Expressions**
-  - This is a true/false value that tells whether the search queries (main/before/after) are just normal strings or regular expressions.
+  - This is a true/false value that tells whether the subsearch queries (main/before/after) are just normal strings or regular expressions.
-- **Before Search**
+- **Before Subsearch**
-  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "before" search does not come *before* the match for the main search.
+  - This is another string or regex search query that prevents a potential match for the "main" subsearch query from being accepted if the match for the "before" subsearch does not come *before* the match for the "main" subsearch.
 This search query should only have a single match within a book's entire content.
   - Imagine the book's content: `... :before-search-match: ... :main-search-match: ...`.
 If `:before-search-match:` does not come *before* `:main-search-match:`, then `:main-search-match:` will *not* be accepted.
-- **After Search**
+- **After Subsearch**
-  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "after" search does not come *after* the match for the main search.
+  - This is another string or regex search query that prevents a potential match for the "main" subsearch query from being accepted if the match for the "after" subsearch does not come *after* the match for the "main" subsearch.
 This search query should only have a single match within a book's entire content.
   - Imagine the book's content: `... :main-search-match: ... :after-search-match: ...`.
 If `:after-search-match:` does not come *after* `:main-search-match:`, then `:main-search-match:` will *not* be accepted.

 #### Notes

-##### Global Searches
+##### Global and Specific Searches

-A search is considered 'global' if there are no before/after search queries.
+A search is considered 'global' if there are no before/after subsearch queries.
 A global search can match anywhere within a book.
+Inversely, a search that is not 'global' is considered a 'specific' search.

 ##### Avoid Multiple Paragraphs

-You should avoid including more than one paragraph of text into a main/before/after search query.
+You should avoid including more than one paragraph of text into a main/before/after subsearch query.
 Due to the way different ebook formats handle separating paragraphs, it is very likely that your search will not find any matches.
 If you want your annotation to highlight multiple paragraphs or parts of multiple paragraphs, you will need to create a separate Search for each.

 ##### Avoid Specially Formatted Text